pantheon-systems/example-drops-8-composer/README.md

 ## Updating your site

 When using this repository to manage your Drupal site, you will no longer use the Pantheon dashboard to update your Drupal version.
 Instead, you will manage your updates using Composer.
-Ensure your site is in Git mode, clone it locally, and then run update your site from there.
+Ensure your site is in Git mode, clone it locally, and then update your site from there.

 ```
 git clone git@github.com:username-or-org/example-site.git